 There are many other attractions around the Doi Suthep area, of which the Chiang Mai Zoo, Queen Sirikit Botanical Gardens, Siam Insect Zoo and Mae Sae Waterfall are all worth at least one visit and I enjoyed these the most out of the many I've gone to in the area.
 There are also many other tourist-trap style attractions such as the Mae Sa Elephant camp or longneck hilltribe villages that I don't really recommend to everyone because of ethical/authenticity/value concerns.
 Do your research and visit what's best for you as they are all in the same general area.

 Chiang Mai Walking Street

-The main walking street market is only on Sunday evenings, starts at Thapae Gate and runs most of the way through the city.
-Great for local crafts, people watching, and snack food.
-Can get crowded, but you can leave on a side road if you don't want to traverse the whole thing.
+The main walking street market is only on Sunday evenings, starts at Thapae Gate and runs most of the way through the city when they close Rachadamnoen road to traffic.
+This market is great for local crafts, people watching, and snacking on food and drinks from local vendors.
+It is extremely popular and can get crowded, but you can leave by one of the many side roads if you don't want to traverse the whole thing.

 [Foursquare, Tripadvisor] Saturday nights there is a smaller walking street on Wua Lai Road, starting near the South gate, that's similar to the Sunday market.
 [TripAdvisor]

 If you want some souvenirs or snacks and you can't make the weekend night markets, the Chiang Mai Night Bazaar is open every night.
 Make sure to go inside the large main buildings and not only along the stalls on the street.
 Be sure to haggle here if you're going to shop, although I prefer the boutique shops scattered throughout the city for nicer quality souvenirs that are less generic.
 The inside area has a number of food vendors catering to Chinese and Indian tourists although I've found most of them not worth the prices.
 [Foursquare, TripAdvisor]